 A common thread runs through Laura’s research: an investigation of how emerging technology influences human artistry.
-Her understanding of the creative process has been deepened by her own artistic & curatorial practice; Laura has exhibited projects at the Tate and at Ars Electronica.
-She has also been a “Researcher in Residence” at the studio of Olafur Eliasson, one of the most famous living artists.
-Laura’s curatorial and research work has been covered by venues including the BBC, Forbes, Artnet, New Scientist, Newsweek, and the Wall Street Journal.
+Her understanding of the creative process has been deepened by her own artistic & curatorial practice, through which she has exhibited projects at the Tate and at Ars Electronica.
+Laura has also been a “Researcher-in-Residence” at the studio of Olafur Eliasson and has contributed to the Serpentine Galleries’ Future Art Ecosystems report.
+Laura’s curatorial and research work has been covered by venues such as the BBC, Forbes, Artnet, New Scientist, Newsweek, and the Wall Street Journal.

 Laura sits on the Boards of Trustees for two arts organizations: Eastside, which provides creative education for historically marginalized youths, and the Old Fire Station, which serves as an artistic hub for people experiencing homelessness.